-Websockets are protocols that act as a handshake between web browsers (or similar software) and web servers, which lowers overhead involved in two-way communications using HTTP.
+- Websockets are protocols that act as a handshake between web browsers (or similar software) and web servers, which lowers overhead involved in two-way communications using HTTP.
 Unlike the request-response messaging used with HTTP/1, the bi-directional transactions used in websockets are ideal for monitoring systems and those that require quick and/or constant updates.
-Websockets are supported in any web browser.
+Websockets are supported in any web browser. - Since HTTP/2 now includes bi-directional or full-duplex messaging, the need for websockets will likely diminish as HTTP/2 becomes standard, at least for IoT.